NREL/SOEP-QSS-Test/Status.md

   0.001	1.001
   ...
   ```
-  and there are other new (non-startup) output steps that also look like
+  and there are other new (non-startup) output steps that also look like a state event is being shown that wasn't before even though we weren't suppressing output "event points".
-  a state event is being shown that wasn't before even though we weren't
+  For example, the [ASHRAE2006](https://github.com/NREL/SOEP-QSS-Test/tree/main/mdl/ASHRAE2006) model has apparent events at 2.95079428592932e-08 s and at 110.095386183947 s and other times.
-  suppressing output "event points".
+  Understanding the cause of these early events (zero-crossing functions that start at zero?) and any additional later events would be helpful.
 * Getting the PyFMI results variable list using the prior `res.keys()` method stopped working.
 The `run_PyFMI.py` script uses this list for output filtering against a name/wildcard/regex list of variables.
 A work-around was found (getting it from `res._result_data.vars`) so it isn't an obstacle.
 * The TwoFloor_TwoZone CVode run now aborts if the FMU is built with generate_ode_jacobian but during simulation, not initialization.